prabal4546/MLH-Orientation/README.md

 I.   App Intent Support

 II.
-We used a custom implementation of linegraph to add a grag gesture, that'll be done using native swift charts.
+We used a custom implementation of linegraph to add a drag gesture, that'll be done using native swift charts.